martes 16 de noviembre de 2010

 It was August 15th, festivity of the Virgin of August, of the year ot Our Lord of 1304.

 In this decisive showdown, Karaman lined ten thousand horses and twenty thousand footmen.
 Our men not even reached nine thousand, between horses and almogávars.
-These, hitting the rock till making sparks with the iron of their weapons, uttered their terrible war cry Desperta, ferro! and rushed against the enemy.
+These, hitting the rock till making sparks with the ferrule of their spears, uttered their terrible war cry Desperta, ferro! and rushed against the enemy.
 The battle was of a violence and ferocity never seen before.
-When the valiant Turkomans appeared on the verge of victory, our men shouted Aragón, Aragón!, as written by the Catalan Ramón Muntaner in , and in a new supreme push, drove away the enemy.
+When the valiant Turkomans appeared on the verge of victory, our men shouted Aragon, Aragon!, as written by the Catalan Ramón Muntaner in , and in a new supreme push, drove away the enemy.

 On its reach, only the arrival of night ended the indiscriminate killing.
-Next morning, a dead silence hovered over those rugged mountains.
-In all parts layed scattered lots of dead, men and horses, Muntaner figuring out the first up to twelve thousand, and six thousand of the latter.
+Next morning, a silence of death hovered over those rugged mountains.
+In all parts layed scattered lots of dead, men as well as horses, Muntaner figuring out the first up to twelve thousand, and six thousand of the latter.

 Then they advanced along the gorge of the Iron Gate, where they waited the enemy for three days, with no living soul daring to show up.